 How Bonaparte lost his grasp on Europe

-But guerilla-style tactics soon came to hound Bonaparte in Europe as well.
+But guerrilla-style tactics soon came to hound Bonaparte in Europe as well.
 After his army occupied Spain in 1808, the Spaniards resisted by ambushing French troops and then disappearing into the civilian population.
 Despite the destruction of Spanish villages, the Spanish forces never surrendered, and Bonaparte was forced to keep hundreds of thousands of troops in Spain.
 Bonaparte called the ongoing insurgency in Spain "the Spanish ulcer."
-Similar guerilla tactics were used in southern Italy by people who opposed Bonaparte.
+Similar guerrilla tactics were used in southern Italy by people who opposed Bonaparte.

 But Bonaparte's worst defeat came when he tried to invade Russia, in 1812.
 With more than 400,000 soldiers, Bonaparte succeeded in taking Moscow, but the victory was short-lived.
 Much of the city was destroyed, and with supplies running short Bonaparte was forced to retreat, losing many men during the retreat to the harsh winter, malnourishment, disease and Russian attacks.

 By 1813, Bonaparte was on the defensive, with troops from Russia, Great Britain, Spain, Austria and Prussia gradually pushing his troops back toward France.
 In 1814, forces from those countries invaded France, reaching Paris in April, and forced Bonaparte to abdicate, sending him into exile on the island of Elba in the Mediterranean.